Chief of Police Myron Demkiw

-Throughout the course of his career, A/Deputy Chief Demkiw has served as the Unit Commander of Intelligence Services and the Officer in Charge of Strategy Management Corporate Projects, the Second in Command of 32 Division, Duty Senior Officer, and has fulfilled a number of supervisory roles in various units throughout the organization.
+Over the course of his career, Chief Demkiw has served as the Unit Commander of Intelligence Services and the Officer in Charge of Strategy Management Corporate Projects, the Second in Command of 32 Division, Duty Senior Officer, and fulfilled several supervisory roles in various units throughout the organization.

 He has also participated in several Service-wide initiatives.

-An integral member of the Police and Community Engagement Review (PACER) Team since its inception in 2012, he provided leadership for the implementation of recommendations including the Service’s Fair and Impartial Policing© program, the Service’s Intercultural Development Program and participation in the PACER Advisory Committee.
+As an integral member of the Police and Community Engagement Review (PACER) Team, since its inception in 2012, he provided senior leadership for the implementation of recommendations, championing the Service’s Fair and Impartial Policing© program, the Service’s Intercultural Development Program, and active participation in the PACER Advisory Committee.

-A graduate of the University of Toronto, he attended the Faculty of Law and completed the Global Professional Master of Laws program, and also earned his Bachelor of Arts degree, majoring in both Criminology and Political Science.
-A/Deputy Chief Demkiw is a graduate of the Rotman School of Management’s Police Leadership Program.
+A graduate of the University of Toronto, Chief Demkiw attended the Faculty of Law and completed the Global Professional Master of Laws program, and also earned his Bachelor of Arts degree, majoring in both Criminology and Political Science.
+He is a graduate of the Rotman School of Management’s Police Leadership Program.
 His commitment to life-long learning, with a focus on law, has served him well as a member of the CACP’s Law Amendments Committee.

 Chief Demkiw has been a long-time charitable contributor, raising money for various charities, with his hands-on participation including shaving his head for Cops for Cancer, and even jumping into ice-cold water for the Polar Bear Plunge.